gaetansels/windows-server-nerdnest-lab-3/documentation.md

 Server Manager → Tools → Group Policy Management

-RMK on "Group Policy Objects" and click new to create a new GPO Because we are going to do this for both "boekhouding" and "administatie" we create 2 GPO's
+RMK on "Group Policy Objects" and click new to create a new GPO Because we are working with OU's we are going to make one policy for the "boekhouding" and "administatie" folders as this is what the Bookkeeping department needs.

 ![something](images/win_lab3_p11.png)